 at First Baptist Church Spartanburg

 The Helping Center at First Baptist Spartanburg serves our community in several different ways.
 We help provide all those in need with food and clothing.
-We also help in a limited way with rent, power bills, water bills and medications.
+We also help in a limited way with power bills, water bills and medications.
 Everyone who visits the Helping Center has the opportunity to hear the gospel presented to fill their ultimate need for a relationship with Jesus Christ.

 Location & Hours of Operation